NovaCat35/lit-web-component/README.md

 2) npm login
 3) npm publish

+> To update an NPM module that you published, change the version in your package.json or use npm version <new-version>.
+After changing the version number in your package.json, you can run npm publish to publish the new version to NPM.

 ## Manage Version Control & Changelogs (Changesets)
 > This project uses Changesets to manage version control and changelogs.
 Changesets is a CLI tool that helps us keep track of changes and generate a `CHANGELOG.md` file.